-Minneapolis College did not have any unfounded cases in 2022, 2021, or 2020.
+Minneapolis College did not have any unfounded cases in 2020, 2019, or 2018, and was not required to report unfounded cases in prior years.
 Cases may only be unfounded by a licensed peace officer when an investigation finds that a report was false or baseless.